-Bank accounts allow you to save and easily keep track of your money.
-Some will even earn you more money, in the form of interest.
+Bank accounts are useful tools that can help you manage your finances.
+The varied types of accounts allow you to save and keep track of spending, and some will even earn you more money in the form of interest.

 |Account Type||Why you may want it|

 |Checking||You want access to your money at any time and are OK with earning minimal to no interest.|